Zacharia-Schmitz/project_zillow/README.md

 ### <u>Project Description</u>

-Being the most frequently visited real estate platform in the United States, Zillow and its associated companies provide users with an on-demand experience for selling, buying, renting, and financing, marked by transparency and a nearly seamless end-to-end service.
-I have chosen to explore the various factors that influence the assessment of property tax values.
+As the foremost real estate platform in the United States, Zillow and its affiliated entities offer users a seamless, transparent, and highly accessed platform for selling, purchasing, renting, and securing financing.
+I have decided to delve into the multiple factors that impact the evaluation of property tax assessments.

 ### <u>Project Goal</u>

-* Identify the factors influencing property values within a particular market.
+* Recognize the elements that exert influence on property values in a specific market.
-* Utilize these factors to create a machine learning model that can make precise property value predictions.
+* Employ these elements to construct a machine learning model capable of delivering accurate property value forecasts.
-* This knowledge will enhance our comprehension of the tax assessment process for single-family properties and their valuation.
+* This information will bolster our understanding of the assessment procedure for single-family property taxes and their appraisals.

 ### <u>Initial Thoughts</u>

-I initially hypothesize that factors such as the number of rooms, square footage, and location will serve as significant determinants of tax-assessed property values.
+I propose that elements like room count, square footage, and location are likely to emerge as significant factors affecting tax-assessed property values.

 ## <u>The Process</u>